openeuropa/epoetry-client/README.md

 - [`Product\StatusChangeSentEvent`](./src/Notification/Event/Product/StatusChangeSentEvent.php): fired when the status of the product changes to "sent".
 - [`Product\StatusChangeSuspendedEvent`](./src/Notification/Event/Product/StatusChangeSuspendedEvent.php): fired when the status of the product changes to "suspended".
 - [`Product\DeliveryEvent`](./src/Notification/Event/Product/DeliveryEvent.php): fired when a product translation is finalized.
 This contains the actual translation(s).

-The ePoetry service will send the following request-related notifications, as Symfony events:

 - [`Request\StatusChangeAcceptedEvent`](./src/Notification/Event/Request/StatusChangeAcceptedEvent.php): fired when the status of the linguistic request changes to "accepted".
 - [`Request\StatusChangeCancelledEvent`](./src/Notification/Event/Request/StatusChangeCancelledEvent.php): fired when the status of the linguistic request changes to "cancelled".
 - [`Request\StatusChangeExecutedEvent`](./src/Notification/Event/Request/StatusChangeExecutedEvent.php): fired when the status of the linguistic request changes to "executed".